Martufello

-Fabrizio Maturani, known as Martufello (Sezze, December 21, 1951), is an Italian comedian, cabaret artist, humorist and actor.
+Fabrizio Maturani, known as Martufello (Sezze, 21 December 1951), is an Italian comedian, cabaret artist, humorist and actor..

 Biography

 He began his career as a comedian and cabaret artist in village festivals and in the local province of Latina.
 During one of his shows in Latina, he is noticed by a manager who, in turn, signals him to Pier Francesco Pingitore.
-This, towards the end of the seventies, calls him as a helper joke in his theater company "Il Bagaglino".
+Towards the end of the seventies, he was called as a helper joke in his theater company "Il Bagaglino".

 Martufello subsequently links his career to Bagaglino, becoming over time one of the most representative members of the theatrical, television and film shows staged by the group, until 2011 (year of dissolution of the company).
-Along the eighties, also acts in small parts in some films of Steno (The Tango of Jealousy, Bonnie and Clyde Italian and an ideal adventure), in the censored W la foca by Nando Cicero and in the second and last film directed by Renzo Arbore "FF.SS." - Cioè: "...che mi hai portato a fare sopra a Posillipo se non mi vuoi più bene?
+Along the eighties, also acts in small parts in some films of Steno (Il tango della gelosia, Bonnie and Clyde Italian Style and An Ideal Adventure), in the censored W la foca by Nando Cicero and in the second and last film directed by Renzo Arbore "FF.SS." – Cioè: "...che mi hai portato a fare sopra a Posillipo se non mi vuoi più bene?".